denten-books/plain-text/main.md

 sold in preferred manner.

 Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch on tip of an immense textual iceberg.
 The results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
 Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
-Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually (if not already) make such relentlessly exogesic mode of scholarship unsustainable.
+Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually (if not already) make such relentlessly exegesic mode of scholarship unsustainable.
 The value of each new "Barthes" and associated commentary plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
-There no winners in such an arm race between footnotes, only eventual irrelevance.
+There are no winners in such an arm race between footnotes, only eventual irrelevance.

 Non-positivistic disciplines like literary studies lack a methodology for definitively settling any research program.
 For this reason, citation patterns